Skip to content

 Smart Contract Migration

-Projects utilizing the coin module need not modify their contracts.
+Projects utilizing the coin module do not need to modify their contracts.
 The coin module has been enhanced to handle migration automatically.
-Whenever a paired FA is required for a coin, it will be automatically created if it doesn't already exist.
+Whenever a paired FA is required for a coin, it will be automatically created if it doesn’t already exist.
 The mapping between coins and FAs is immutable and stored in an on-chain table:

 struct CoinConversionMap has key {